Hospital Care

 • In your own home.

-• In a palliative care out-patients department.
+• In a palliative care Outpatient Department.

 • In a day Hospice.